-In 2014, Dave secured a summary judgment of non-infringement followed by $820,000 in attorney’s fees for Voxer in a patent dispute with non-practicing entity IPVX Patent Holdings.
+Recently, Dave secured a summary judgment of non-infringement followed by $820,000 in attorney’s fees for Voxer in a patent dispute with non-practicing entity IPVX Patent Holdings.
 Originally filed in the Eastern District of Texas by IPVX’s predecessor, Klausner, Dave succeeded in transferring the case to the Northern District of California, where his team’s motion for summary judgment was granted the day after it was argued, with the court finding that Voxer’s push-to-talk voice messaging system could not possibly infringe IPVX’s answering machine patent.

 Dave successfully represented Twitter in a patent infringement action brought by Cooper Notification, obtaining a rare summary judgment in U.S. District Court in Delaware that was affirmed by the Federal Circuit after Dave’s oral argument.
 In the same year, Dave obtained a summary judgment of non-infringement for Groupon in a five patent case in the Middle District of Florida.
 The judgment was affirmed on appeal after Dave’s oral argument at the Federal Circuit.